swiss-ssi-group/TrinsicV1AspNetCore/README.md

 Self Sovereign Identity example for credential issuer and credential verification using ASP.NET Core

+## Blogs

+Creating Verifiable credentials in ASP.NET Core for decentralized identities

-# Testing and running the applications
+## Testing and running the applications

-## User secrets NationalDrivingLicense
+### User secrets NationalDrivingLicense

 ```json
 {